 Minimum flows and levels for aquifers, surface watercourses, and other surface water bodies identify the limit at which further withdrawals would be significantly harmful to the water resources or ecology of the area.
 Rivers, streams and springs require minimum flows, while minimum levels are set for lakes, wetlands and aquifers.
-Minimum flows and levels are used for permitting or planning decisions concerning how much water may be safely withdrawn from a water body.
+Minimum flows and levels are used for permitting or planning decisions concerning how much water may be safely withdrawn from or near a water body.

-Through fiscal year 2019, the District has set 210 MFLs on rivers, lakes, aquifers and wetlands.
+Through fiscal year 2020, the District has set 205 MFLs on rivers, lakes, wetlands, springs and aguifers.
 The District's process for establishing MFLs includes an annual update of water bodies prioritized for MFLs development, extensive data collection, analysis and reporting, public review, independent scientific peer review and rule adoption.
 The District routinely assesses potential water supply/ resource concerns and evaluates water use permit applications to ensure violations of established MFLs do not occur.
-In addition, water bodies with established MFLs are monitored and assessed to determine the need for recovery or implementation of strategies to prevent flows or levels from falling below established MFLs.
-As of 2018, more than twothirds of established MFLs were being met.
-To address priority water bodies where MFLs have not been met, the District is implementing three regional recovery strategies associated with Water Use Caution Areas (Northern Tampa Bay, Southern and Dover/Plant City) and two water body-specific plans (for lower Hillsborough and lower Alafia rivers), and included these strategies in its regional water supply planning process.
+In addition, water bodies with established MFLs are monitored and assessed annually to determine the need for recovery or implementation of strategies to prevent flows or levels from falling below established MFLs.

+As of 2019, nearly 90 percent of the established MFLs were being met.
+To address priority water bodies where MFLs have not been met, the District is implementing three regional recovery strategies associated with Water Use Caution Areas (Northern Tampa Bay, Southern and Dover/Plant City) and two water bodyspecific plans (for the lower Hillsborough and lower Alafia rivers), and included these strategies in its regional water supply planning process.

-- Update the MFLs priority list and schedule annually - Establish water body specific MFLs through: Data collection - Data analysis and reporting
+- Update the MFLs priority list and schedule annually

+- Establish MFLs through:

+- Data collection

+- · Data analysis and reporting